IsaacMuriuki/TicTacToe-Game/README.md

   - Assumes the player will play the most optimum position
   - Will always result in a tie or the AI winning
 2. Implemented alpha-beta pruning to improve the game's performance

+TODO:
+- Make a GUI
+- Allow for user to select a board > 3x3
+  - Allow the user to choose the length of alignment required to win a game